- Applied Business

 Study at Home for KS4

 Biannually Vocab Express host world-wide competitions in a variety of languages, The League of Champions and The Global Challenge.
 In September 2015 one of our students won the League of Champions world competition in Spanish with a score of 100, 170 points, a score never previously achieved!
 There is also an annual Spanish Spelling Bee competition run by Capital L, Routes into Languages for all our Year 7 students.
-It is an excellent experience for all involved and two of our girls made it through to the Regional Finals in March 2016.
+It is an excellent experience for all involved and three of our girls made it through to the Regional Finals in March 2016.
 Congratulations to all!